HL7/davinci-dtr/input/pagecontent/specification__behaviors__persisting_application_state.md

     DocumentReference.meta.lastUpdated -          Date of last change
     DocumentReference.content.attachment -        PDF containing the QuestionnaireResponse

 The PDF may also include prior authorization information, if appropriate.
-The order and coverage can be retrieved from the QuestionnaireResponse as normal.

- When searching the DocumentReference, the DTR app shall pass the access token it recieved from the EHR to the payer system.
-Before allowing access to the DocumentReferences, the payer shall ensure that the token was signed by a trusted EHR which corresponds to the organization referenced in the DocumentReference and is scoped for the same patient which the DTR app is requesting.
-The payer system shall NOT use the token for anything other than validation.
+Information in the PDF is not machine readable, and association with the order or prior authorization request must be done by hand.

 <blockquote class="stu-note">